victorvld/spotlight/README.md

 - **Get Focus Units**: Retrieve a list of your recorded focus units, including details such as task name, start time, end time, and break duration.

+To make interacting with the API even more convenient, we've provided [Postman collections](spotlight-time/postman/collections/spotlight.postman_collection.json) that you can use to streamline your testing and development processes.
+These collections include pre-configured API requests, making it easier for you to get started.
 ### Link API

 The Link API provides functionality for linking focus units to specific resources or tasks.
 Use cases for this API include: